The Many Hazards of Winter Weather to Businesses

 3. Monitor your physical condition and that of your coworkers.
 Remember that a very low body temperature affects the brain, making it difficult to think clearly or move well.

-Property damage can also occur due to frigid temps.
+Property damage can also occur due to frigid temperatures.
 Be on the lookout for broken pipes after periods of extended cold weather.

 Some customers use AlertMedia’s open API to integrate thermostats with their emergency notification system.
 If the temperature in certain rooms or areas drops below a safe level, AlertMedia automatically alerts key employees, who can then respond promptly.